BitBoxSwiss/bitbox-base/docs/hw/uart-communication.md

 ## UART Communication issue and solution
 Initially when testing the UART communication with the Pine64 USB-UART adapter, it was found that connecting the UART_TX pin on the USB-UART adapter to the UART_RXD pin on the Pi-2 connector (pin 10) resulted in the board freezing and unable to boot properly.
-It was later discovered that the Pine64 USB-UART adapter was outputting 3.8V instead of 3.3V (see image below), and the Pi-2 connector on the RockPro64 uses 3.0V.
+It was later discovered that the Pine64 USB-UART adapter was outputting 3.8V instead of 3.3V (figure 1), and the Pi-2 connector on the RockPro64 uses 3.0V.
 This resulted in too much voltage being delivered to the Pi-2 connector.
 Using some resistors, it was possible to decrease the TX voltage to 3.1V.
 This resolved the problem and bilateral communication through the UART interface was possible.
-See the diagram below for more information on how the voltage was reduced.
+See figure 2 below for more information on how the voltage was reduced.

 ### Figure 1: Voltage reading of stock Pine64 UART-USB adapter
 ![figure](voltage_reading_pine64_uart_usb_adapter.png "Figure 1: Voltage reading of stock Pine64 UART-USB adapter")